Tables for Moms

 I started this program (I hate that word but can't think of another) back in December of last year.
 It's a simple concept: we make custom tables for single-moms in Kansas City for free.
 We started doing one-a-week for the first month or so but when the requests picked up we moved to two-a-week and that's what we've been doing for the last several months.

 To be frank, the only reason we do it is because I am a Christian.
 I think Jesus cares a lot for single-moms.
 I think he sympathizes and feels and wants to help.
-I also think He lives in me and when I'm Open He lives through me.
-Tables for Moms started off as that and nothing more.
+I also think He lives in me and when I'm Open, He lives through me.
+Tables for Moms started off as that.

 But along the way and in the busyness of my work life it became a program.
 I made a slick form on our website that takes applications; I read those applications and then send moms an order form; they fill it out and I enter the details into our system; my guys make the table and then deliver the table to them.
-But I never meet the moms.
+I never meet the moms.
 I don't see them or know them.
-My delivery guys meet with on their route but their delivery route is so busy that they don't have time to make small talk.
-So it's a program.
+My delivery guys meet them on their delivery route but their delivery route is so busy that they don't have time to make small talk.
+It's a program.
 Maybe even a charity.

 Talking to my friend the other night helped me process all of that, and to be honest I don't like what its become.
 In the New Testament Paul is quoted saying to some of his friends in Corinth, "I opened wide my heart to you."
-I first read that back in college but it always stuck with me, the idea of opening wide my heart.
+I first read that back in college, and the idea of opening wide my heart always stuck with me.

 I don't I want to be apart of a charity.